Barcelona Clinic Liver Cancer (BCLC) And BCLC Stage

 7. Get Tested and Treated For Any Underlying Medical Conditions: If you have a condition such as chronic hepatitis B or C or cirrhosis, it is important to be tested and treated as early as possible, as these conditions can increase the risk of liver cancer.

-It is also important to have regular check-ups with your doctor and if you have any risk factors for liver cancer, you should be screened for it.
+It is also very important to have regular check-ups with your doctor and if you have any risk factors for liver cancer, you should be screened for it.
 Early detection and treatment can improve the chances of survival.

-What is Survival Rate For Liver Cancer ?
+What Are Survival Rates For Liver Cancer?

 The 5-year survival rate for liver cancer can range from less than 5% for advanced stages (BCLC stage C and D) to as high as 20-30% for early stages (BCLC stage A) if treated with curative intent.
-However, it should be noted that many patients with early stage liver cancer may not have symptoms and are often discovered incidentally.
+But it should be noted that many patients with early stage liver cancer may not have symptoms and are often discovered incidentally.

 It is important to know that these figures are general statistics and cannot predict an individual’s outcome.
 Survival rate depends on many factors such as the size of the tumor, the number of tumors, the location of the tumors and the patient’s overall health condition.
 A combination of treatments such as surgery, radiation therapy and chemotherapy can improve survival rate.